alexeyinkin/eb-1a/2-petition/README.md

 ### Gantt Chart

-I estimate that I had lost a month while working on my petition by not starting early the tasks that rely on someone else and that blocked me later on.
+I estimate that I lost a month while working on my petition by not starting early the tasks that relied on someone else and that blocked me later on.

 If I had to do this over again,
-I would start with writing down every task that I need to complete the petition
+I would start by writing down every task that I need to complete the petition
 (which I would derive from my plan on each of the criteria,